Anchiee/EternaDrive/README.md

 ## About EternaDrive

-EternaDrive is a new file hosting service web application, made with a powerful stack technology, providing the good user experience.
+EternaDrive is a new file hosting service web application, made with a powerful stack technology, providing a great user experience.
 Stop worrying about your storage!

 - Secure and reliable way of storing files.
-- Balanced user experience with high quality frontend.
+- Smooth user experience with a high quality frontend.
 - High quality software deployment
 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).